Mexico North America Travel

 Image Credit: “At Cancun Airport” by corsi photo is licensed under CC BY 2.0

-When it’s safer to gather in small spaces, a shared airport shuttle can also be a good option from Cancun to Tulum.
-The pros of taking a shared shuttle are that it’s slightly cheaper than a private car, but not by that much, starting at around $50-$60 USD.
+A shared airport shuttle can also be a good option when getting from Cancun to Tulum.
+The pros of taking a shared shuttle are that it’s slightly cheaper than a private car, but not by that much.

 Larger hotels and resorts are more likely to do this, but wherever you’re staying, it’s always worth asking.
 The cost is likely to vary depending on the hotel and service provided.
 Sometimes smaller hotels will be happy to organize a private taxi for you for a small fee.